Pad Thai (Stir-Fried Noodles)

 EYW wants your food stories!

-What: One of India’s best oddball savory-sweet pairings, and a popular Delhi breakfast (especially in winter), bedmi-aloo and nagori-halwa are two distinct dishes eaten together.
+What: One of India’s best savory-sweet pairings, and a popular Delhi breakfast (especially in winter), bedmi-aloo and nagori-halwa are two distinct dishes eaten together.
 The former is the savory part: a puffy, hefty, deep-fried puri-like bread made of wheat flour, spices, and dal, called bedmi, which is served with a spicy aloo sabzi, or potato curry.
 The latter is nagori, a small, crispy, crumbly puri made with suji (semolina) and ghee, paired with suji halwa, kind of like a sweet, dry porridge likewise cooked in ghee.
-So what do you do with this stuff?
+So what do you do with these?
 Take a savory bite; take a sweet bite.
 Some people like to stuff some halwa into a piece of nagori and then dunk that into the aloo before eating.
-Such mix-and-match flavor combos may challenge your notion of what constitutes a balanced breakfast, but if you’re like us, you’ll welcome it with open arms.
+Depending on your background, such mix-and-match flavor combos may challenge your notion of breakfast, but if you’re like us, you’ll welcome it with open arms.

 Where: At Shyam Sweets (2326-8087; 112, Chawri Bazaar, map) in Old Delhi, we quickly filled one of the few free-standing tables with bowls of foods.
 The owner’s son, Bharat, who introduced himself as the fifth generation at Shyam, kept insisting we try more and more things.
 He didn’t have to twist our arms.

 When: Daily, 8am-10pm, but arrive for breakfast lest they run out of anything.
 Though halwa is more common in winter, Shyam serves it in summer too.